carlo-coding/SweetPumpkin/README.md

 A simple social network made on react using a clean architecture. the goal is to offer an alternative to the traditional social networks.

+You can visit the site on this link: https://bluepumpkin.netlify.app